 From 2015 we became independently funding and have extended our remit to work with people without children.
 In the last year we have also included a homeless outreach worker to engage with rough sleepers and people who are socially isolated.

 Since the start of the programme we have supported more than a thousand clients in the SSDC community.

 WHAT WE DO

-Our volunteer Family Mentors provide one-to-one listening support in the home with families where there are children aged 0-18 years, for one hour a week.
+Our volunteer Family Mentors provide one-to-one listening support in the home for one hour a week.
 We are here to ‘help families to help themselves’.
 To do this Mentors are trained to work with the family by listening to them in a non-judgemental way and helping them gain the support they need to make changes, find solutions to their challenges and bring new hope into their lives.

 Our Mentors are supported by a team of Family Link Workers who are responsible for coordinating services between all the agencies involved, the mentor and most importantly the family themselves.
 It is our hope we can help be the families’ voice amongst the agencies so they can regain control over their own lives and feel empowered and equipped to move forward.

-Yeovil4Family work with all types of families where there are children and young people, cared for by one or two adults regardless of faith, gender, race, disability, marital status, social class, age or sexual preference.
-All families come in different shapes and sizes, with different experiences, achievements and struggles.
+Yeovil4Family work with all types of clients regardless of faith, gender, race, disability, marital status, social class, age or sexual preference.
+All people come in different shapes and sizes, with different experiences, achievements and struggles.